 The prophet Amos has God accuse the faithful of trampling on the poor and taking levies of grain from them (Amos 5:11) and pushing aside the needy in the courts (Amos 5:11-12).
 The problem has to do with misguided or distorted religion rather than with the absence of religion, for God concludes: “I hate, I reject your festivals; I don’t enjoy your joyous assemblies.
 If you bring me your entirely burned offerings and gifts of food—I won’t be pleased . . .
 Take away the noise of your songs” (Amos 5:21-23).

-Early forms of Christian faith embodied this tension between life-giving and malignant religion as they found themselves within an empire that was also religious.
+Early forms of Christian faith embodied this tension between life-giving and malignant religion as they found themselves within an empire that was also very religious.
 But why would there have been a tension between Christianity and the Roman Empire, considering that the religion of the Roman Empire was for the most part tolerant, open, and even hospitable in its relation to other religions?

 Religion that is life-giving for all, according to the early Christians, proclaims the justice and righteousness of the God who embraces the foolishness, weakness, and resilience of the cross and the struggles of the people; malignant religion, on the other hand, embraces the logic of the wise and the powerful, which manifests itself in the oppression of the multitude (Jas 2:6-7) and the crucifixion of Jesus (1 Cor 1:18-2:8).
 There is a fundamental difference between the religion of privilege and its alternatives, and this is where Roman religious tolerance seems to have drawn a line.
 It was not by accident that Paul spent his ministry in and out of Roman prisons; neither should Jesus’s death on a Roman cross come as a total surprise.